Inuyasha the Movie: Fire on the Mystic Island

-Inuyasha the Movie: Fire on the Mystic Island is a 2004 Japanese animated fantasy adventure film based on Inuyasha manga series written and illustrated by Rumiko Takahashi.
+Inuyasha the Movie: Fire on the Mystic Island is a 2004 Japanese animated fantasy adventure film based on the Inuyasha manga series written and illustrated by Rumiko Takahashi.
 The film is directed by Toshiya Shinohara, written by Katsuyuki Sumisawa, and produced by Sunrise.
-The film was released in Japan on December 23, 2004.
+It was released in Japan on December 23, 2004.

-In the film, Inuyasha and his friends protects a group of half-demon children from four evil demons on an ancient mystical island.
+In the film, Inuyasha and his friends protect a group of half-demon children from four evil gods on an ancient mystical island.

-The film marks the fourth and final film for the Inuyasha series, following Swords of an Honorable Ruler (2003).
-After the film's release, the anime adaptation from the manga concluded with the final season for the anime series, Inuyasha: The Final Act.
+Fire on the Mystic Island is the fourth and final film of the Inuyasha series, following Swords of an Honorable Ruler.
+After the film's release, the anime adaptation of the manga concluded with the final season for the anime series, Inuyasha: The Final Act.